Citation Appeal Process

 Seldom-Granted Initial Appeals

-These situations are not considered to be valid reasons for appealing a parking ticket.
+These situations are not considered to be valid reasons for appealing a parking citation.

 - Lack of knowledge about parking regulations.